Oh, the contradictions of this American life: Yes, we hang Buddhist prayer flags at hunting camp.

 Now that I have kids, I date their growth according to events and likewise, date events according to my kids' growth.
 6 critical things happened that mark Turkey Camp 2011:

-1) Juniper and her cousin Owen played together really, really well--like, really, had fun--for the first time.
+1) Juniper and her cousin Owen played together really, really well--like,

 2) Juniper became an ornery toddler which left us scratching our heads and mumbling something about "discipline".